bencwallace/Probly/README.rst

 Description
 ***********

-Probly is a Python package for the simple and intuitive manipulaton of random variables.
+Probly is a Python framework for working with random variables.

 Probly shifts the emphasis in computational statistics from **probability distributions**—typically implemented as *functions* that can be called on to produce concrete samples—to **random variables**—*objects* that